karo56/easyRL/README.md

 bash bash/run_training.sh
 ```

-## Structure of project
+## 📄 Structure of project

 ### Pipeline
-Every RL experiment have structure like graph below.
-TODO
+To run every RL experiment we should have structured pipeline.
+For easyRL we propose the following pipeline structure:
 ![](https://github.com/karo56/easyRL/blob/images/pipeline.png)

 ### Description of files